 - UTIBRON capsules should be used with the NEOHALER device only.
 Do not use the NEOHALER device with any other capsules.

 - Store UTIBRON capsules in the blister protected from light and moisture.
 Remove the UTIBRON capsules from the blister immediately before use.

-LABAs, such as indacaterol, one of the active ingredients in UTIBRON NEOHALER, increase the risk of asthma-related death.
-UTIBRON NEOHALER is not indicated for the treatment of asthma [see BOXED WARNING and WARNINGS AND PRECAUTIONS].
+LABAs, such as indacaterol, one of the active ingredients in UTIBRON NEOHALER, as monotherapy (without inhaled corticosteroids) for asthma increase the risk of asthma-related events.
+UTIBRON NEOHALER is not indicated for the treatment of asthma [see WARNINGS AND PRECAUTIONS].